 Why you should buy them: You want comfort and great sound without breaking the bank.

 Who’s it for: Those looking for a great-sounding, feature-packed, pair of noise-canceling headphones, and don’t mind a non-premium brand.

 In every category, there’s a product that manages to deliver 90% of the best features at a significantly cheaper price than everyone else.
-With 30 hours of battery life, active noise cancellation, and a simple and understated design that’s geared towards business trips and long commutes, TaoTronics’ TT-BH060 is that product in the noise-canceling headphone market.
+With 20 hours of battery life, active noise cancellation, and a premium design and build quality, the Wyze Headphones are that product.

-If you want a great pair of noise-canceling over-ear headphones, but you’re not interested in paying the premium prices that Sony and Bose command, these are probably just what you’re looking for.
+If you want a great pair of noise-canceling over-ear headphones, but you’re not interested in paying the premium prices that Sony, Apple, and Bose command, theare probably just what you’re looking for.